molstar/mol-view-spec/docs/MVS-tree-documentation.md

   - **`component_from_uri`**

-    This node instructs to create a component, defined by an external annotation resource.
+    This node instructs to create a component defined by an external annotation resource.

     Parent: `structure`